TomSssM/MyCodewars/snippets/ConfSnip2.md

 ## Why writing to `.prototype` is bad

 First let's recall how inheritance works in JavaScript.
 As you know functions are just special objects.
-To understand inheritance in JS better you should think of functions as just objects that have a special quality of that they can be called.
+To understand inheritance in JS better you should think of functions as just objects that have a special quality that they can be called.
 You can log a function to the console as an object, use `console.dir` for that:

 ```js
 function MyFunction() {}